You probably already know what branding is.

 This will depend on your overall goals, but if you’re selling a product or service, you want your target customers to read your content.

 But who is your target customer?
-What are they looking for?customer persona.
+What are they looking for?

 A persona describes your ideal customer.
 Everything from their age and occupation to their motivations, likes/dislikes, pain points and more should go into a persona.